dlabouesse/web-server-installer/README.md

 Tool to install and configure web servers from scratch using Ansible.

-Tested with Debian 11 on OVHCloud VPS.
+Tested with Debian 12 on OVHCloud KS3 server.

 ## Setup